Healthy You - Every Day

 Image

-For Bleeding Disorders Awareness Month, Jayanti Gery, RN, nurse manager of the Hemophilia Treatment Center at Lehigh Valley Hospital (LVH)–Muhlenberg, shares answers to common questions people have about these conditions.
+For Bleeding Disorders Awareness Month in March, Melissa Kratz, RN, nurse manager at the Hemophilia Treatment Center at LVH–Muhlenberg, shares answers to questions people have about these conditions.

 • Bleeding into the muscles, soft tissue or joints

-• Prolonged bleeding from cuts and during or after procedures
+• Prolonged bleeding from cuts and during or after surgical procedures

 • Frequent, unexplained bruising